After a delay dating back to March, the 2020 Formula One season finally got underway on July 5.

 Next up is the Silverstone pair early in August, before there’s a triple-header in mainland Europe with the Spanish Grand Prix (August 16), the Belgian GP (August 30) and finally the Italian Grand Prix at Monza on September 6.

-The decision-makers of Formula One don’t want that to be that for the 2020 campaign, and they are working away furiously in the background to add extra races in locations that are safe and where the welfare of the drivers and team staff can be guaranteed.
+The decision-makers of Formula One don’t want that to be that for the 2020 campaign, and they are working away furiously in the background to add extra races in locations that are safe and where the welfare of the drivers and team staff can be formally assured.

 The hope is that the tour will move on to Asia at some point in the autumn, and chiefs are also hoping to keep the Grand Prix races in the USA, Mexico and Brazil on the radar – however, these are some of the worst-hit COVID-19 countries in the world.